Luis Falcón: Public health and social medicine

-He follows the idea of Rudolf Virchow, about the concept of Medicine being a Social Science.
+He follows the idea of Rudolf Virchow, about the concept of medicine being a social science.
 Falcon coins Virchow's aphorism, "Medicine is a social science, and politics is nothing else but medicine on a large scale".

 GNU Health

-Following his experience in rural and underprivileged areas in South America, he starts thinking on Free Software could help health professionals and authorities to improve the public health system.
+Following his experience in rural and underprivileged areas in South America, Falcón started working on ways that free software could help health professionals and authorities to improve the public health system.
 Those ideas and reflections led him to create GNU Health.

-Luis Falcón defines GNU Health as a "Social Project with some technology behind".
+Luis Falcón defines GNU Health as a "social project with some technology behind".

-GNU Health was the first Free Software project that clearly focused on Public Health and Social Medicine.
-On November 11, 2011, Luis Falcón, president of GNU Solidario and Mohamed Salleh, director of United Nations University, Institute for Global health signed an agreement to deploy GNU Health Hospital and Information System globally, particularly in the developing countries.
+GNU Health was the first free software project that clearly focused on public health and social medicine.
+On November 11, 2011, Falcón signed an agreement to deploy GNU Health Hospital and Information System globally, particularly in developing countries.

 In 2012, the Ministry of Health of Jamaica decided to adopt and customize GNU Health as their national health electronic record.
-As they mentioned in the National Health Information System Strengthening and e-Health Strategic Plan 2014-2018 document, the goal is to "Implement, on a phased basis, GNU Health Free and Open Source Software (FOSS) as the new national electronic Patient Administration System (ePAS) for public hospitals and health centres".
+As they mentioned in the National Health Information System Strengthening and e-Health Strategic Plan 2014-2018 document, the goal is to "implement, on a phased basis, GNU Health Free and Open Source Software (FOSS) as the new national electronic Patient Administration System (ePAS) for public hospitals and health centres".

-Falcón believes that the university must be a key player in not only teaching Health Informatics and Social Medicine to their students, but as a crucial actor in outreaching the community and spreading the value of Free Software in public administration in general, and in Public Health in particular.
+Falcón believes that the university must be a key player in not only teaching health informatics and social medicine to their students, but as a crucial actor in reaching out to the community and spreading the value of free software in public administration in general, and in public health in particular.

 The United Nations University, International Institute for Global Health has conducted training for health professionals from different countries.
 The article cites that participants were mostly from the Ministry of Health of Malaysia and Indonesia, public and private hospitals, universities as well as non-governmental organizations.

-The University of Entre Ríos has been one of the early adopters of GNU Health, both in teaching health informatics with Free Software to students and health professionals, and in implementing the GNU Health in different health institutions in Argentina.
+The University of Entre Ríos has been one of the early adopters of GNU Health, both in teaching health informatics with free software to students and health professionals, and in implementing the GNU Health in different health institutions in Argentina.

-Animal Rights
+Animal rights

-Luis Falcón is also an animal rights activist.
-In an interview on Ethical Magazine, he said that "A society is sick when enslaves, tortures and kills other species".
+Falcón is also an animal rights activist.
+In an interview in Ethical magazine, he said that "a society is sick when [it] enslaves, tortures and kills other species".

-In his keynote speech in the 12th International Symposium in Open Collaboration, OpenSym 2016 in Berlin, he declared that Dairy and Meat industry are not only inhumane and extremely cruel, but also unhealthy and negative for the environment.
+In his keynote speech in the 12th International Symposium in Open Collaboration, OpenSym 2016 in Berlin, he declared that the dairy and meat industry are not only inhumane and extremely cruel, but also unhealthy and negative for the environment.

-In July 2020, Luis Falcón was among a group of scientists and academics who co-signed an open letter to various international regulatory bodies to stop the use of animal models in medical research.
+In July 2020, Falcón was among a group of scientists and academics who co-signed an open letter to various international regulatory bodies to stop the use of animal models in medical research.